 All others of this breed have been charcoal in color, including his mother.

-It is quiet odd that this Gorilla, who lacked pigment and melanin, fathered 22 offspring and none, were albino.
+It is quite odd that this Gorilla, who lacked pigment and melanin, fathered 22 offspring and none, were albino.

-Even the offspring of those fathered by Snowflake were not albino.
+Even the offspring of those fathered by Snowflake was not albino.